political-analysis/breitbart/README.md

    * Non-statement: A statement is a complete sentence which makes a claim.
 Headlines which are not complete sentences, or are complete sentences which don't make a claim, are non-statements.
-   In each case record the explanation for the categorization (e.g., verified by an independent, credible source, refuted by an independent, credible source, etc.) In cases where a headline contains multiple claims, each claim should be rated separately as if it were two headlines.
+   In each case record the explanation for the categorization (e.g., verified by an independent, credible source, refuted by an independent, credible source, etc.) In cases where a headline contains multiple claims, each claim should be rated and counted separately.

 Data analysis methodology will be to give a count of the number of headlines in each of the categories.